 The menu changes pretty much every day and we had the chance to try Zimbabwean food.
 It was one of our favourite meals of our whole trip.
 It was a vegetable curry with coconut rice.

-Visit Ljubljana Castle
+Visiting Ljubljana Castle

-We walked up to Ljubljana Castle from the centre, which took about 15 minutes.
 We were keen to see the castle, but we wanted to see some great views of Ljubljana even more.
 We weren't disappointed - even before we arrived we saw this:

 And the view from the castle was even better:

 The castle itself was cool too.
 It was built around the 11th century as a medieval fortress.
 It has been rebuilt and used for several different things over the years, and by the early 19th century it was being used a penitentiary.
+Nowadays it's a popular tourist attraction and often holds cultural events.

-We also really liked the ceiling of the chapel:
+We also really liked the ceiling of the chapel :)

-Visit Ljubljana's Open Kitchen
+Visiting Ljubljana's Open Kitchen

-Every Friday, Ljubljana hosts an Open Kitchen Festival.
 We went along and tried a vegan burger and a craft beer.
 Both were delicious.
 Skuhna also has a stall there too!

 Metelkova